hibernate/hibernate-reactive/README.md

     org.hibernate.reactive:hibernate-reactive-core:1.0.0-SNAPSHOT

-You'll also need to add dependencies to:

-- Hibernate ORM, `org.hibernate:hibernate-core`, and
-- the Vert.x reactive database driver for your database, for example, `io.vertx:vertx-pg-client`, `io.vertx:vertx-mysql-client`, or `io.vertx:vertx-db2-client`.
+You'll also need to add a dependency for the Vert.x reactive database driver for your database, for example:

+- `io.vertx:vertx-pg-client` for Postgres,
+- `io.vertx:vertx-mysql-client` for MySQL, or
+- `io.vertx:vertx-db2-client` for DB2.

 There's an example Gradle [build][] included in the example program.